Gowtami-V/Generative-AI/README.md

 Deep learning has revolutionized generative modeling by harnessing the power of neural networks to create complex and realistic data distributions.
 Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs) are two prominent examples.
 VAEs use an encoder-decoder architecture to learn latent representations of data, enabling generation of new samples.
 GANs, on the other hand, pit a generator against a discriminator in a game-theoretic framework where the generator learns to produce increasingly realistic samples by fooling the discriminator, which itself improves at distinguishing real from generated data.
 These models have found applications in diverse fields such as image and text generation, offering capabilities from generating lifelike images to creating natural language text.
 Despite their successes, challenges like mode collapse and ethical implications regarding generated content remain areas of active research and debate in the field of deep generative models.

-Here's how deep learning fuels generative models, along with some cool examples:<br>
+Here's how deep learning fuels generative models, along with some cool examples:

 1. **Unveiling the Secrets:** Learning the Data's Language.